Because the real hero of Art Vinyl is the record sleeves themselves, we run a program of exhibitions that celebrate the best in sleeve design.

 Album Artwork Through the Ages: A Celebration of 70 Years of the Album

-An exhibition commemorating 70 years of iconic album artwork is set takes place from October 2018, as part of the UK’s first National Album Day celebrations.
+An exhibition commemorating 70 years of iconic album artwork took place in the Autumn of 2018, as part of the UK’s first National Album Day celebrations.

 The exhibition launched at London’s Waterloo Station before travelling to Manchester Piccadilly and Glasgow Central Station.

-Spanning 7 decades of popular art, music and design, the exhibition marks the cultural milestone of the 70th anniversary of the album format.
-I
+Spanning 7 decades of popular art, music and design, the exhibition marked the cultural milestone of the 70th anniversary of the album format.

-An expert panel of judges have been enlisted to select the best album artwork to represent each year from 1949 – 2004.
-These contribute to the last 13 winners of the Best Art Vinyl Awards which has been running since 2005 and the result, in many ways, is a definitive retrospective of UK popular culture one 12 inch at a time.
+An expert panel of judges were enlisted to select the best album artwork to represent each year from 1949 – 2004.
+These then contributed to the last 13 winners of the Best Art Vinyl Awards which has been running since 2005 and the result, in many ways, is a definitive retrospective of UK popular culture one 12 inch at a time.

 The exhibition begins with work from 1949 with a design by Alex Steinweiss who is regarded as the world’s first sleeve designer.
 In this case, it is for one of the very first LP releases of music by Beethoven.
 This marks the beginning of a visual journey which pays homage to classic album covers including the likes of Miles Davis ‘Bitches Brew’, Nick Drake ‘Pink Moon’, Grace Jones ‘Night Clubbing’ to more recent artistic designs including The Strokes ‘Is This It’ to Run the Jewels ‘Run the Jewels 3’.